abhishekpanda0620/minikube-tests/Readme.md

     ```bash
     kubectl delete -f .
     ```

+## Features Demonstrated

+- **StatefulSets**: Deploying stateful applications with stable network identities and persistent storage
+- **PersistentVolumes**: Managing storage in Kubernetes with different provisioners
+- **Services**: Exposing applications using ClusterIP and NodePort service types
+- **DaemonSets**: Running pods on every node in the cluster
+- **ConfigMaps**: Providing configuration to applications
+- **Multi-container Pods**: Running multiple containers in a single pod (e.g., PHP-NGINX)

 Feel free to explore each directory and experiment with the manifests to learn how Kubernetes storage, services, and monitoring work on Minikube.